Dialpad LogoDialpad Logo Icon

 What is a hosted contact center, exactly?

 In a hosted contact center, your contact center software isn’t installed on-premises.
-Instead, it’s installed and hosted on a remote off-site server provided by an industry solution provider.
+Instead, it’s installed and hosted on a remote off-site server provided by an industry solution provider (which typically also provides the hosted VoIP service required to have phone calls with customers).

 Typically hosted contact centers are referred to as “single-tenant,” while cloud contact centers are “multi-tenant.”
 We’ll get more into this later.

-As a user, all you have to do to manage the contact center is connect to the remote server over a network connection.
+As a user, all you have to do to manage a hosted contact center is connect to the remote server over a network connection.
 In recent years, this was a popular option for startups and businesses looking to update their legacy hardware.

 But, contact center technology has come a long way since then, and hosted call center software still lacks agility and flexibility in a few ways.
 (More on that in just a bit.)

-Why hosted contact centers aren’t the best option for businesses today
+Why hosted contact centers aren’t always the best option

 Even though hosted contact center software is a step up from maintaining traditional on-premises solutions, it’s still not quite as good as cloud contact centers.

-Quick note: Hosted contact centers do require less maintenance than a traditional on-premises server because that’s handled by your service provider.
+Quick note: Hosted call center systems do require less maintenance than a traditional on-premises server because that’s handled by your service provider.
 It’s more affordable.
 But to be honest, that’s a pretty low bar considering how exorbitant the prices of on-premises contact centers can be.

 What’s more, cloud contact centers are easy to set up and very cost-effective.
 The initial capital outlay is relatively low and most operational costs are absorbed by the provider.
 With Dialpad's contact center solution, for example, you can easily set up new agents and add phone numbers with just a few clicks: